 - 1. All write-ups are to be submitted in hard copy.
 They should be single-sided with no more than one problem per page, i.e., if a homework assignment has 5 problems, you should turn in at least 5 pieces of paper. - 2.
-Each paper you turn in should have your name and the due date printed clearly at the top. - 3.
-Your write-ups should be paper-clipped.
-You should staple all papers corresponding to a single exercise together, but please paper-clip (not staple) the group of exercises together.
-It is your responsibility to make sure that your homework is complete and all pages are accounted for. - 4.
+You are encouraged to typeset your write-ups (and paper for the project) in LATEX(I can help you set this up if you are interested and unfamiliar with <math>LATEX).
+It is however completely acceptable to submit handwritten write-ups provide your handwriting is clear and legible. - 3.
+Each paper you turn in should have your name and the due date printed clearly at the top. - 4.
+Your write-ups should be stapled.
+It is your responsibility to make sure that your homework is complete and all pages are accounted for. - 5.
 If you used technology in the solution of the problem, please provide the complete printout showing all code, inputs and outputs in sequence, and annotate the printout with comments explaining what is being done in each step.